 Stats: 13 points, 10 rebounds, 5-of-13 FG, 1-of-4 3PT

-The defending champion Spurs fell in the first round of the NBA playoffs in 2015, thanks to Chris Paul's floater with one second remaining.
+The defending champion Spurs fell in the first round of the NBA playoffs in 2015 at the hands of a Chris Paul floater with one second remaining.

-Leonard, then 23-years-old, struggled to put his imprint on the game as he battled foul trouble all night, playing 33 minutes in Game 7.
+Leonard, then 23-years-old, struggled to leave his imprint on the game as he battled foul trouble all night, playing 33 minutes in Game 7.

 His only score of the fourth quarter came down the stretch on a layup with 2:47 remaining to put the Spurs up 105-102, before Matt Barnes answered immediately with a 3-pointer for the Clippers.

 He finished 1-of-7 in the fourth quarter as the Spurs became the first defending champion to go out in the first round since the 2007 Miami Heat.

 2014: Game 7 vs. Dallas Mavericks, Western Conference First Round

 Result: Win - Spurs 119, Mavericks 96

 Stats: 15 points, 6 rebounds, 7-of-14 FG, 1-of-5 3PT